-A. We are currently developing our Pupil Passports so every child on the SEND register has a passport with information about them which includes their strengths, difficulties as well as strategies that may help them in school.
-These passports will be updated regularly and shared with parents.
-Teachers will use these as part of our transition in school.
+A. Every child on the SEND register has a Pupil Passport with information about them which includes their strengths, difficulties as well as strategies that may help them in school.
+These passports are updated termly and shared with parents.
+Teachers use these as part of our transition to the next year in school.
+We will also ask for your input as parents about how your child is at home.